Last Updated on September 4, 2024 by Kanakkupillai

-Many parents make investments in the name of their minor children in mutual funds (MFs), Public Provident Fund (PPF), bank deposits, etc. The income from such investments in the form of interest or dividend or even capital gains is added to their income.
-But merely making an investment in their child’s name does not absolve the parents from any arising tax liability.
-The situation in which the income of another person is included in that of a taxpayer’s is called clubbing of income.
+Many parents make investments in the name of their minor children in mutual funds (MFs), Public Provident Fund (PPF), bank deposits, etc. The income from such investments in the form of interest or dividends or even capital gains is added to their income.
+However, merely making an investment in their child’s name does not absolve the parents of any arising tax liability.
+The situation in which the income of another person is included in that of taxpayers is called clubbing of income.
 It typically arises when the income of a child gets clubbed with that of the parents.

 When an investment is made in a child’s name, either of the parents can be the guardian and provide their own KYC details such as identity, Permanent Account Number (PAN), bank account details, etc. An investment made in the child’s name cannot have a joint holder or a nominee.

-Income earned from investments in child’s name gets clubbed
+Income earned from investments in the child’s name gets clubbed.

 Normally, only the income earned by an individual is taxed.
-However, in certain special cases, the income of another person (a child) is included (i.e., clubbed) in the taxable income of the taxpayer.
+However, in certain special cases, the income of another person (a child) is included (i.e., clubbed) in the taxpayer’s taxable income.
 In such a case, the taxpayer will be liable to pay tax, if any, on his income as well as that of the child.
-If both the parents are working then the child’s income is to be clubbed with that of that parent whose income (excluding the child’s income) is higher.
+If both the parents are working, then the child’s income is to be clubbed with that of that parent whose income (excluding the child’s income) is higher.

 Taking care of child’s investments